Kite (1998 film): Plot

-She lets Oburi live and goes to take out her next target.
-The bodyguards of this target nearly kill her in a struggle in the men's restroom.
-During it, she loses one of her earrings and sustains several minor injuries.
-When Oburi shows up alive, Kanie sends him after a corrupt district attorney, but the man is actually a SWAT officer, who nearly kills Oburi before Sawa arrives and saves him.
-Oburi confronts Akai and tells him that he and Sawa are both leaving, but Akai overpowers and savagely beats him.
-Sawa comes to Oburi's rescue again but is captured by Akai and Kanie.
-Akai appears to decide that just killing Oburi isn't enough, and after Akai says "Sawa, thank me", Kanie forces Oburi to watch Akai have sex with Sawa.
-The sexual intercourse ends when blood splatters on the bed.
-When Kanie drags Oburi off afterward, Akai tells Sawa he's impressed with the depth of her plan to kill Oburi, saying that he almost believed her act.
-He tells her where Kanie is going to kill Oburi and that he is looking forward to finding Oburi's body.
-Sawa then leaves, saying she has an exam the next day.
+Sawa spares Oburi and sets out to kill her next target.
+In the ensuing scuffle with the target's bodyguards, she loses one of her earrings and sustains several injuries.
+When Oburi returns alive, Kanie sends him after a corrupt district attorney who turns out to be a SWAT officer.
+He nearly kills Oburi before Sawa arrives and saves him.
+Oburi tells Akai that he and Sawa are both resigning, but Akai overpowers and savagely beats him.
+Sawa comes to Oburi's rescue again, but is captured by Akai and Kanie.
+Akai decides that he wishes to punish Oburi in ways beyond simply killing him, and forces him to watch as he bloodily rapes Sawa.
+When Kanie drags Oburi off afterward, Akai expresses admiration toward the complexity of Sawa's plan to kill Oburi and admits that he almost believed her act.
+He tells her where Kanie plans to kill Oburi and that he is looking forward to finding Oburi's body.
+Sawa then leaves, claiming to have an exam the next day.

-The next morning, Akai arrives at a murder scene.
-He draws back the covering over the body and flinches when he sees it is Kanie.
-One of the crime scene investigators reminds him that the body's location is where a double murder occurred several years prior, when the parents of a teenage girl were killed.
-Akai then goes to where Kanie had been taking Oburi to confront him, but instead finds Sawa, who shoots him in the right hand and groin before emptying the magazines of both her and Oburi's guns into the rest of his body.
-She tosses both guns into the sewer, then removes her remaining earring and discards it as well.
+The next morning, Akai arrives at a murder scene and discovers that the dead body is Kanie's, much to his shock.
+One of the investigators reminds him that this is the same location where the double murder of a teenage girl's parents occurred several years prior.
+Akai goes to the location where Kanie had taken Oburi, but instead finds Sawa, who shoots at him repeatedly, completely emptying the magazines of both her and Oburi's guns.
+She then tosses both guns into the sewer before removing her remaining earring and discarding it as well.

-Before Oburi and Sawa can reunite, Oburi is shot by another presumed child assassin – perhaps coincidentally a girl whose basketball he had destroyed near the beginning of the movie in response to an insult – and most likely the assassin Akai was talking about after raping Sawa for the last time.
-The scene changes to Sawa at Oburi's loft in an abandoned building, waiting patiently for his return.
-There is the sound of a footstep and a creaking floorboard, and Sawa turns her head to look at the source of the noise before the screen goes black.
+Before Oburi and Sawa can reunite, Oburi is shot by another presumed child assassin.
+Sawa waits patiently for Oburi's return at his loft in an abandoned building.
+She hears a footstep and creaking floorboard, and turns her head to look at the source of the noise before the screen goes black.